-The East Branch DuPage River Greenway Trail (EBDRGT, or East Branch Trail) is a planned 28-mile regional trail in central DuPage County.
+The East Branch DuPage River Trail (EBDRT, or East Branch Trail) is a planned 28-mile regional trail in central DuPage County.
 This north-south trail was first conceptualized in the 1990s as a non-motorized pathway for DuPage residents west of IL-53, connecting isolated pockets of forest preserves with parks, waterways, and several municipalities.

-Much of the trail's 31-miles of proposed facilities were identified in 2004.
-That year, two of DuPage County's departments--Economic Development and Planning, and the Division of Transportation--collaborated to commission a feasibility study of
+Much of the trail's 28 miles of proposed facilities were identified in 2004.
+That year, two of DuPage County's departments--Economic Development and Planning (now reconstituted), and the Division of Transportation--collaborated to commission a feasibility study of

 the East Branch Trail.
-The study serves as a guiding document for proposed facilities throughout the corridor.
-From that feasibility study, multiple engineering studies were embarked upon to begin designing and constructing the segments of the East Branch Trail.
+The study served as a guiding document for proposed facilities throughout the corridor.
+From that feasibility study, multiple engineering studies were embarked upon to begin designing and constructing segments of the East Branch Trail.